Author: Rebecca Thistlethwaite, NMPAN Program Manager

 • Facilitate peer-to-peer learning

-• Be a central resource for policy-makers and engage membership in policymaking
+• Be a central resource for policy-makers and engage the membership in policymaking

 • Continuously evaluate and adapt to stay current